DougBurke/astro-haskell/finished/README.md

-Please see the [top-level README](https://github.com/DougBurke/astro-haskell/blob/master/README.md) for more information, including links to the HTML versions.
+Please see the [top-level README](https://github.com/DougBurke/astro-haskell/blob/master/README.md) for more information, including links to the HTML and "raw/clean" versions.